springernature/vpat/nature.md

 <br><br>
 Editorial content or published papers may include text in languages other than that defined in the HTML <code>lang</code> attribute.
 We currently have no method of confirming the inclusion - or not - of appropriate lang attributes for pieces of text that may use a different language to the main document.
 <br><br>
-Third party scripts may inject components that use a different language to the page content - for example a targeted advertisment or file presented in a file viewer may use the native language of the user.
+Third party scripts may inject components that use a different language to the page content - for example a targeted advertisement or file presented in a file viewer (e.g. Figshare) may use the native language of the user.
 These may not be marked up with a separate <code>lang</code> attribute.
 </td>
 </tr>
 <tr>